Krasko25/Obsidian-Sync/Archive/Tdiary.md

 ==January 10th, 2024==
 For the last few days my sleeping schedule was a mess.
 I fall asleep at about 2 am and wake up at about 11 or 12 am.
 Not only it takes me more time to sleep, but it also violates my level of energy.

 I also did no progress in my learning project.
 I don't have to do it.
 It gives me only 5 points out of a 100, but I want to do it anyway.
-I think that is will help me to understand the topic better.
+I think that it will help me to understand the topic better.
 Not to mention, I already promised myself to do it, so it will hurt my ego to give up on this.

 Today I finally did some progress on the project, I hope to finish it tomorrow.
-Though, I had to give up on reading and math today.
+Though I had to give up on reading and math today.
 Of course, I could do a bit of it today, but in this case I would have to fall asleep at about 11:45 pm, which is not good enough.

 A gratitude dive:
 1) I'm grateful to myself for putting my sleep above other things.
 2) Being able not to be angry with myself for missing my dailies is also a good thing.
 3) I do routines to fix my scoliosis every day (though, I do it in different time because of my inconsistent sleep).
 ==January 11th, 2024==
 Today I was able to wake up way earlier than I usually do.
 I did all my dailies and had a lesson with my English teacher (actually I have one almost every day, but usually don't write about it).
-Though, I was not able to finish the project, that I was talking about, because I spend quite some time playing with friends.
+Though I was not able to finish the project, that I was talking about, because I spend quite some time playing with friends.

 Tomorrow my online classes are starting.
 It will be hard to combine my new habits and preparation for exams together with doing homework for my school, but I'll do my best.